chriseaton/cloud-build-local/README.md

 execution of builds on your own hardware, and integration into local build and test workflows.

 ### Community Fork
-This Google Cloud Build Local fork is maintained by volunteers, which at best, makes this ok for a local debugging tool for Google Cloud Build.
+This Google Cloud Build Local fork is maintained by volunteers, so may not always maintain 100% parity with Google's Cloud Build service.
+Stability and compatibility are our primary goals.
+If you'd like to contribute, please feel free to put something together and submit a merge request!

 As of 2023, the [original repository](https://github.com/GoogleCloudPlatform/cloud-build-local) from Google has been archived.
 This fork is an attempt to keep the project alive, at least, in some form close to the